 Black History Month Resources for Educators

-Rooted in the San Diego County Office of Education Equity Blueprint for Action and its foundation of socially conscious leadership, this resource is designed for leaders who seek to serve, inspire, and empower.
+Rooted in the San Diego County Office of Education Equity Blueprint for Action and its foundation of socially conscious leadership, this resource aims to center and uplift the struggles, triumphs, and excellence of the Black community by providing information and resources to support the celebration of Black History Month.

 SKIP TO SECTION